KKJatt/NewM-N220/FieldTrip-Project-Ideation/readme.md

 ## Field Trip Project
+#### Karanjot Singh Kailay

 ### Project Summary

-My project will be over the Elitejorg Museum's Western Art Collection.
+My project will be over the Elitejorg Museum's **Western Art Collection**.
 I chose this topic because I have always liked Western Movies and just learning about history around that era.

 ### Core Webpages